Hiring Guide: Employment Contracts in China

 There are three types of employment contract terms: fixed-term employment contract, non-fixed-term employment contract, and project-based employment contract when the term is based on the completion of a specific number of tasks.

-- Fixed-term employment contract: refers to an employment contract in which the employer and the employee stipulate the date of expiration of the contract.
+- Fixed-term employment contract: refers to an employment contract in which the employer and the employee stipulate the date of the expiration of the contract.

 - Non-fixed-term employment contract: refers to an employment contract in which the employer and the employee stipulate no certain time to expire the contract.